dannybauman/30-day-map-challenge-2025/maps/12-map-from-2125/IDEATION-PROMPTS.md

 - Keep data lightweight and ready to embed so all coding platforms can load it without external APIs.
 - Highlight why the concept feels futuristic and compelling while still being achievable in ~1 hour per platform.
 - Can use speculative/projected data (climate models, population projections) or creative interpretations of current data to show future states.
+- **IMPORTANT:** Concepts must NOT require manual hand-drawing, manual creation of data files in text editors, or extensive use of external tools like geojson.io for manual data creation.
+All data prep should be scriptable/automated.
+The goal is for AI coding platforms to generate everything, not for the human to manually create datasets.

 ---